pyflosic/fodMC/README.md

 ## Installation
 The fodMC is written in FORTRAN.
 Make sure you have a fortran compiler like gfortran to compile the code.
-To compile the code, go to the 'src' directory and type
+To compile the code, go to the *src* directory and type

         bash compile.sh

 ## Running the code

-Go to the folders 'examples'.
+Go to the folders *examples*.

 #### Attention :heavy_exclamation_mark:
 Change the directory in the run.sh to your src-directory (see manual as well).